Skip to main content

 Anaite / Shutterstock

-If you enjoy giving your dog snacks, it is important to accommodate for those extra calories.
+If you enjoy giving your dog snacks, their diet must accommodate those extra calories.
 You can do this by decreasing the portion of a meal or exercising your dog more that day.
 Keeping your dog at a healthy weight can help them live long, happy lives.
 Overweight dogs tend to have issues with their joints, bones, and muscles that can cause a lot of pain.
 They become more and more lethargic, making their quality of life diminish.
-However, with some controlled snacking and portion-sized meals, your dog can stay healthy, happy, and full.
+However, with some controlled snacking and portion-sized meals, your beastie can stay healthy, happy, and full.

 If you find that your dog enjoys some of the safe vegetables or fruits, you should make those the primary snack time treats.
-Vegetables and fruits offer a lot of great nutritional benefits to make your dog stronger and healthier.
+Plants offer a lot of great nutritional benefits to make your dog stronger and healthier.

 Some of the best fruits and veggies include: